galiciaabraham/GamePedia_API/README.md

 # Development Environment

 The application was built using VS Code, JavaScript, and Swagger for documentation.
+We used Jest and Mockingoose to write unit testing for our API routes.

 The app uses a connection to a MongoDB database.